-As a common law jurisdiction that has based its trusts law on that of England, the Cayman Islands court will have regard to the significant body of reported trusts cases and equitable principle that has steadily built up in England and the common law jurisdictions since the early 19th century (and in England's case sometimes considerably earlier), much of which has been cited with approval, and the principles applied in and by the Cayman Islands Grand Court.
+The Cayman Islands is a common law jurisdiction that has based its trusts law on that of England.
+As such, the Cayman Islands court will have regard to the significant body of reported trusts cases and equitable principle that has steadily built up in England and the common law jurisdictions since the early 19th century (and in England's case sometimes considerably earlier).
+Much of this body of case law has been cited with approval, and the principles applied in and by the Cayman Islands Grand